 People with osteoarthritis have lost some or all of their protective cartilage, resulting in bone-on-bone friction, which can create bone spurs that cause even more pain and disability.
 People with rheumatoid arthritis have an autoimmune disease that affects the synovium, which produces the synovial fluid.
 Joints become painful, swollen, and stiff during movement and at rest.

 How Is Arthritis Diagnosed?

-Advanced Bone & Joint is a highly regarded orthopedic practice in St. Peters and O'Fallon, Missouri.
+Advanced Bone & Joint is a highly regarded orthopedic practice in St. Peters, O'Fallon, & Wentzville Missouri.
 Our orthopedic specialists have vast experience diagnosing different types of arthritis using lab tests and diagnostic imaging technology to look inside your joint.